-Hi, we are a Franco-English family who moved to the Dordogne from the UK in 2016 to renovate an 18th century farmhouse into holiday gites and B&Bs.
+Hi, we are a Franco-English family of 4 who moved to the Dordogne from the UK in 2016 to renovate an 18th century farmhouse into holiday gites and B&Bs.

 Mike is British, Sylvie is French, and our home language tends to be English, sometimes "Franglish", but we all have a good command of French.

-We have 2 sons, aged 20 (at Uni, so home some w/e & holiday) and 16 (attending a local school), so mainly 3 of us at home, except school holidays, We also have a dog, beagle, very friendly but very lively (she loves a lot of attention and patting) and a cat also joined the family last year.
+We have a dog (beagle), very friendly but very lively (she loves a lot of attention and patting) and a cat also joined the family last year.

 We are currently renovating the barn attached to the house into holiday accommodation, so there is a lot of various work going on, from insulating to plaster boarding, electrical & plumbing work, and then painting and decorating.